-- 1. Notice of Public Hearing Public notice of the Hearing date, time and location will be provided at least seven (7) days before the scheduled date for the hearing.
+1. Notice of Public Hearing - Public notice of the Hearing date, time and location will be provided at least seven (7) days before the scheduled date for the hearing.
 A notice shall be advertised using a variety of the methods provided above including, at a minimum, on the County's website and in the official County newspaper including Spanish Language publications.
+Notice of the proposed agenda for the Hearing and the proposed fare and/or route adjustments shall be given at least three (3) days before the Hearing.

+2. Number and Timing of Public Hearings - A Public Hearing that is designed to update the public on general service conditions will be held between the hours of 3:00pm and 11:00 pm.
+Reasonable efforts will be made to accommodate public comment during the meeting and via written, and phoned in submission.
+The Hearing will include Spanish language interpreters and material will be available in both English and Spanish.

-Notice of the proposed agenda for the Hearing and the proposed fare and/or route adjustments shall be given at least three (3) days before the Hearing. - 2.
-Number and Timing of Public Hearings At least two (2) Hearings will be conducted, one during the day between the hours of 8:00 a.m. and 3:00 p.m., and one during the evening between the hours of 3:00 p.m. and 11:00 p.m.
+Where fare increase or service reductions are discussed, at least two (2) Hearings will be conducted, one during the day between the hours of 8:00 a.m. and 3:00 p.m., and one during the evening between the hours of 3:00 p.m. and 11:00 p.m.
 Reasonable efforts will be made to hold additional Hearings, as necessary, to accommodate public comment.
 Meetings will include Spanish language interpreters and material will be available in both English and Spanish.
-The last Hearing shall be conducted no sooner than 45 days before the proposed fare increase or applicable route adjustment is scheduled to be implemented. - 3.
-Location of Public Hearings Hearings will be conducted in a location that is accessible to persons with disabilities and adequate in size and venue to accommodate the anticipated public attendance.
+The last Hearing shall be conducted no sooner than 45 days before the proposed fare increase or applicable route adjustment is scheduled to be implemented

+3. Location of Public Hearings - Hearings will be conducted in a location that is accessible to persons with disabilities and adequate in size and venue to accommodate the anticipated public attendance.
 Sign language interpreters will be present and material will be made available in various formats for the disabled.
-All Information will also be available in Spanish. - 4.
-Receipt of Public Comments Meetings will be formatted to accommodate written and verbal comment by the public with respect to the proposed fare, service, and route adjustments.
+All Information will also be available in Spanish.

+4. Receipt of Public Comments - Meetings will be formatted to accommodate written and verbal comment by the public with respect to the proposed fare, service, and route adjustments.
 Specific rules and procedures regarding the timing and manner of providing comments will be as established and noticed by the Transit Committee in advance of each Hearing.
 Comments provided by the public at the hearing will be recorded.
 The public will have the opportunity to comment via phone, email or letter, as well as at the hearing.
 As permitted by time and other considerations, NICE staff members will respond to the questions and comments submitted by the public.
-Comments will be considered by both Planning and Operating Managers at NICE Bus to assess viability and need. - 5.
-Minutes Minutes of the Public Hearing including public comments received and any other motions, proposals, discussions, and resolutions made by participants at the Hearing will be recorded or transcribed and made available to the public within two (2) weeks of the Hearing date.
+Comments will be considered by both Planning and Operating Managers at NICE Bus to assess viability and need.

+5. Minutes - Minutes of the Public Hearing including public comments received and any other motions, proposals, discussions, and resolutions made by participants at the Hearing will be recorded or transcribed and made available to the public within two (2) weeks of the Hearing date.